Wildcats (comics): Publication history

-The team first appeared in August 1992 in the first issue of their eponymous comic book WildC.A.T.s: Covert Action Teams, published by Image Comics.
-It was Image founding partner Jim Lee's first work published by the newly launched company, and his first creator-owned project.
-The Wildcats were the starting point for Lee's menagerie of interconnected superhero creations which became the foundation of the Wildstorm Universe.
-The Wildcats launched at the apex of a speculator-fueled comics sales boom and was wildly popular at its inception, with wholesale sales to comic book stores above one million copies for early issues.
-This first series ran for 50 issues, and in addition to Lee, featured work by comics creators such as Travis Charest, Chris Claremont, James Robinson and Alan Moore.
+The first issue of their eponymous comic book, WildC.A.T.s: Covert Action Teams, published in August 1992 by Image Comics.
+It was Image founding partner Jim Lee's first work published by the newly launched company and his first creator-owned project.
+This became the starting point for Lee's menagerie of interconnected superhero creations which became the foundation of the Wildstorm Universe.

+The Wildcats launched at the apex of a speculator-fueled comics sales boom and was wildly popular at its inception.
+Wholesale sales to comic book stores exceeded one million copies for early issues.
+This first series ran for 50 issues and, in addition to Lee, featured work by comics creators such as Travis Charest, Chris Claremont, James Robinson and Alan Moore.
 This popularity saw the property expand into other media, with an animated adaptation of the comic debuting on CBS in 1994 and a toyline from Playmates Toys.

 In 1998, ownership of the Wildcats concepts and characters were sold to DC Comics, a subsidiary of Time Warner, as part of DC's acquisition of Lee's company Wildstorm Productions.
 A new incarnation of the team was soon launched under the simplified title Wildcats, focusing on the former members of the now-disbanded team and emphasizing a grittier tone during its 28-issue run.
 The third series, Wildcats Version 3.0, revolved around the HALO Corporation, its CEO Jack Marlowe (an amalgamation of original team members Spartan and Void), Grifter, and a gallery of new characters subverting corporate politics to their cause of creating a better world.
-This incarnation lasted 24 issues and was followed by a nine-issue limited series titled Wildcats: Nemesis, which returned to a more superheroic style reminiscent of the first series.
+This incarnation lasted 24 issues and was followed by a nine-issue limited series, Wildcats: Nemesis, which returned to a more superheroic style reminiscent of the first series.
 In late 2006, a fourth ongoing series was launched as a part of the Worldstorm publishing initiative.
-The series saw the return of Jim Lee as regular penciller for the first time since its first volume while Grant Morrison took over writing duties.
-Only one issue was ever published, with future issues placed on hold.
+The series saw the return of Jim Lee as regular penciller for the first time since its first volume; Grant Morrison took over writing duties.
+Only one issue was ever published, and future issues were placed on hold.
 In mid-2008, the fifth volume of Wildcats was launched, tying into the World's End crossover event.